hbeybutyan/articles/model_deployment/model_deployment.md

 if __name__ == "__main__":
-    app.run(host="127.0.0.1", debug=True, port=8080)
+    app.run(host="0.0.0.0", debug=True, port=80)
 ```
+Once again - Build ...
+Run ...
+Request ...

 Yeeehaa.
 It does not need to load model with each request now.
 Isn't this good?
 Definitely No.
 The problem with this is that some frameworks you may use, may be not thread safe.
-For example google "tensorflow fork safety".
+For example try to google "tensorflow fork safety".
 And this may be the case not only with tensorflow and forking.
 So let's go further.
 We need each model to live in it's own process.
 Here we have multiple options.
 E.g. go ahead with pure python.
 Create a pool of long living processes, take care of lifetime of those etc.
 We'll not do so.
 Instead we'll use such a inhabitant of uwsgi as [mule](https://uwsgi-docs.readthedocs.io/en/latest/Mules.html).